Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 90S and 20S - NOAA - Monthly

 | 2025-08-31 | 0.311794 |

 Not for investment purposes.
-Information provided on this web site is not intended for investment purposes or other financial decisions.
-Users should seek professional advice and do independent analysis before making any financial commitments.
+Time series and other data published on this web site are not suitable for investment purposes or other financial decisions.
+Users should obtain expert advice and do independent analysis before pledging money to any investment.

 Series Metadata